scionproto/scion/doc/BeaconExtensionsAlternate.md

 ### Conceptual Implementation Latency

-The latency information will be comprised of  main parts:
+The latency information will be comprised of 2 main parts:

-- The subtype field, which identifies it
-- The inter-AS latency between the egress interface and the ingress interface of the AS the PCB will be propagated to
+- The inter-AS latency between every interface of this AS and the ingress interface of the AS on the other side of the connection
-- A variable number of non-peering latency clusters
-- A variable number of peering latency clusters

-In general, a latency cluster serves to pool all interfaces which have the same propagation delay (within a 1 ms range) between them and the egress interface (i.e. the interface the PCB will be sent out on).
-The difference between peering and non-peering latency clusters is that in peering latency clusters, the latency of the link attached to the peering interface is also included in the cluster for every such peering interface.
-In non-peering clusters this information is omitted.
-The clustering process is straightforward.
-When doing clustering, it will simply pick the first value it comes across that can't be assigned to an already existing cluster and, if it is not an integer, round it down to the nearest integer.
-This value will then serve as the baseline for the newly created cluster, which will include all interfaces with intra-AS delay values in the interval (baseline, baseline+1(.
-Each peering latency cluster is itself comprised of 3 types of elements:

-- The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster)
-- The interface ID for every interface in the cluster (1 value per interface)
-- The inter-AS propagation delay for the connections attached to these interfaces, in ms (1 value per interface)

-Non-peering latency clusters look almost exactly the same, with the one difference being that the inter-AS propagation delays are omitted:

-- The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster)
+- The intra-AS latency between every pair of interfaces in the AS whose AS Entry is being extended
-- The interface ID for every interface in the cluster (1 value per interface)

-Information about the inter-AS latency, as well as the intra-AS latency from every interface to the egress interface is required to deal with peering paths (see diagram).
+Information about the inter-AS latency, as well as the intra-AS latency from every interface to the egress interface is required to deal with certain types of paths.

 ![Normal Path](fig/normal_path.png)

-In the case of a "normal", the interfaces where traffic enters and leaves correspond to the ingress and egress interfaces respectively, that are saved in the AS Entry of the PCB.
+In the case of a "normal" path, the interfaces where traffic enters and leaves correspond to the ingress and egress interfaces respectively, that are saved in the AS Entry of the PCB.
 The terms ingress and egress interfaces refer to the way these interfaces would be encoded in the PCB during the beaconing process,